| |

 the warm water.
 These body oils can react with the natural

-alkalinity of the water and form "soaps."
+the water and form "soaps."
 Add aeration and

 you get foamy spa water.
 You can use a spa formula Anti-Foam